-The advantage of this method is that even in summer drought young vines are still supplied by the more deeply rooted parent stock and the establishment success compared to cuttings is much higher.
+The advantage of this method is that even in summer drought, young vines are still supplied by the more deeply rooted parent stock and the establishment success compared to cuttings is much higher.
 The disadvantage is that the radius is very limited by the length of the rods and can not be used for areal new plants.
 But it is well suited to the gap planting or rejuvenation of aging vines in a stock.
-However, it is (assuming that the mother vine was finished), the phylloxera lost, because the new vine is ungrafted, So it's one finishing required.
+However, it is (assuming that the mother vine was refined), the phylloxera lost, because the new vine is ungrafted, So it's one finishing required.

 Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,

 Graphics: taken from Bauer / Regner / Schildberger, viticulture,